syseleven/heat-examples/gettingStarted/README.md

 - Select "URL" in the Template Source select box.
 - Paste the URL of the template into Template URL:
   `https://raw.githubusercontent.com/syseleven/heattemplates-examples/master/gettingStarted/sysElevenStackKickstart.yaml`
-- Don't change the field Environment Source and click Next.
+- Don't change the field Environment Source and click "Next".
-- Write "kickstart" into the field Stackname.
+- Write "kickstart" into the field "Stackname".
+- SSH:
-- Write the name of our public SSH-Key as parameter key_name.
+  Either write the name of the public SSH-Key as parameter "key_name"
+  Or paste the public SSH-Key directly as parameter "ssh_keys", seperate them with commas (,)
 - Afterwards we click Launch.

 After a couple of seconds you should see a new machine spawning under --> "Compute" --> "Instances".